yusufessam22/dsml-portfolio/index.md

 ---
-title: "Yusuf Essam's Data Science & ML Portfolio"
+title: "Yusuf's Data Science & Machine Learning Portfolio"
 layout: default
 ---

 # 🚀 Yusuf Essam's Data Science & ML Portfolio

-Welcome to my portfolio of **data science and machine learning projects**, developed through academic research, university collaborations, and self-initiated explorations.
-These projects demonstrate my skills in **data analysis**, **feature engineering**, and **machine learning modeling**—focusing primarily on the modeling pipeline up to evaluation (no deployment or end-to-end systems yet).
+Welcome to my portfolio of **data science and machine learning projects**, developed through academic research, university collaborations, and personal exploration.
+These projects showcase my strengths in **data analysis**, **feature engineering**, and **machine learning modeling** applied to real-world problems in environmental and AI domains.

 ## 🔍 What You'll Find Here

-- Real-world modeling projects in environmental and AI domains
+- Applied machine learning projects grounded in research and analytics
-- Collaborations with universities and applied research groups
+- Collaborations with universities and research teams
-- Projects focused on forecasting, prediction, and evaluation of machine learning models
+- Work focused on forecasting, prediction, and model evaluation

 ---